 The lifespan of a shoe—how long you can wear it until it needs to be replaced—depends on three factors: the type of shoe, how you wear them, and the quality of the materials.

 So, for instance, athletic sneakers can handle 45 to 60 hours of intense athletic activity, while running shoes are designed to last 500 miles.
 Of course, few mens leather dress shoes see a lot of action on the basketball court.

-If you buy low quality leather, bonded leather, or pleather shoes, you can hope for at least six months of regular use.
+If you buy low-quality leather, bonded leather, or pleather shoes, you can hope for at least six months of regular use.
 If you only wore your shoes inside on carpeted floors, that same pair of shoes would easily last three to five years.
-However, if you often walk on pavement and other hard, outdoor surfaces, your shoes will naturally wear out after six months to a year.
+If you often walk on pavement and other hard, outdoor surfaces, however, your shoes will naturally wear out after six months to a year.